-All requests for cryptographic services are performed through the CoSign API.
+When the CoSign Client is used, all requests for cryptographic services are performed through the CoSign API.
 This API, written in C/C++ and based on RPC (Remote Procedure Calls), provides a high-level interface to the cryptographic services provided by the appliance that include RSA key generation and digital signature operations.